Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Method

-The standard deviations $\sigma_s$ are chosen separately for each constraint $s$, under the criterion that $\tilde p_{\rm gen}$ as obtained from minibatches drawn from the true data should have a KL divergence as small as possible with the true distribution.
-Since the optimal value of $\sigma_s$ would be expected to depend both on the range of values $z_s$ in the true dataset and the batch size, we parameterized it as $\sigma_s(n_{\rm batch}) = \text{std} (z_s)/ f_{\sigma}(s, n_{\rm batch})$, where $n_{\rm batch}$ denotes the batch size.
-We denote the optimal values of $f_{\sigma}$, which result in minimal KL divergence, as $f_{\sigma}^*$.
-A detailed description of how to determine $f_{\sigma}^*$ is given in Appendix \ref{app:fsigma}.
+For $\tilde p_{\rm gen}(z_s)$, choosing $\sigma_s$ adequately is crucial and requires more thought than in the case of $\tilde p_{\rm true}$.
+This is due to the fact that there are much fewer samples available in the minibatches.
+The bandwidths $\sigma_s$ are chosen separately for each constraint $z_s$, under the criterion that $\tilde p_{\rm gen}$ as obtained from minibatches drawn from the true data should have a mismatch as small as possible with $\tilde p_{\rm true}$.
+Since the optimal values of $\sigma_s$ would be expected to depend both on the range of value $z_s$ in the true dataset and the batch size, we parameterized them as

-With representation \eqref{eq:pgen} for the generated distribution and the EBM for the true distribution, the one-dimensional integral in \eqref{eq:DKL} can be carried out numerically.
-When doing this integration, we want to avoid too much weight being put on long tails of $p_{\rm true}$; this would be problematic since then very large standard deviations of the Gaussians in $\tilde p_{\rm gen}$ would be required to cover the tails, which in turn would lead to a bad resolution of the salient features of the PDF, i.e. the regions where most of the data lie.
-Hence, we solve this issue by cutting off long tails and assigning a probability density of $0$ to points where $\tilde p_{\rm true} < \text{max}(\tilde p_{\rm true})/20$.
-After doing this, we renormalize $\tilde p_{\rm true}$ to integrate to $1$, and since $\underset{x\rightarrow 0}{\lim} x \log x = 0$, the points which have been set to zero also do not cause any trouble in the integral \eqref{eq:DKL}.
-This approximation will work well as long the probability mass located in the long tails is negligible.
+A detailed description of how to determine the optimal values for $f_{\sigma}^s$ is given in Appendix \ref{app:fsigma}.

+In order to improve the accuracy of $\tilde p_{\rm gen}$ (assuming that $p_{\rm gen}$ does not change drastically between subsequent iterations), we can include information from the preceding minibatches via an exponentially decaying historical average:

+where the parameter $\epsilon$ defines the strength of the decay and $i$ denotes the current iteration.
+In this way, the potentially strong fluctuations between minibatches are smoothened out, allowing for a more accurate representation of $p_{\rm gen}$.

+With representation \eqref{eq:pgeni} for the generated distribution and~\eqref{eq:ptrue} for the true distribution, the one-dimensional integrals required for evaluating $h(\tilde p_{\rm true},\tilde p_{\rm gen})$ in \eqref{eq:cLG} can be carried out numerically.
+In Fig. \ref{fig:representations}, the various representations are illustrated.